USAMU’s SFC Ryan Franks Clinches Back-to-Back Titles at the Interservice Pistol Championship

 |0

-This work, USAMU’s SFC Ryan Franks Clinches Back-to-Back Titles at the Interservice Pistol Championship [Image 4 of 4], by MSG Kulani Lakanaria, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAMU’s SFC Ryan Franks Clinches Back-to-Back Titles at the Interservice Pistol Championship, by MSG Kulani Lakanaria, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-USAMU’s SFC Ryan Franks Clinches Back-to-Back Titles at the Interservice Pistol Championship